An easy 4-ingredient Vegan Chocolate Frosting recipe smooth, silky, creamy, and perfect to pipe on top of vegan cupcakes or frost a chocolate cake.

 Finally, stop the batter, add unsweetened cocoa powder, dairy-free milk of choice, and powdered sugar, and beat again until well incorporated.

-If your frosting gets too thick, add one tablespoon extra dairy-free milk and beat until incorporated.
+If your frosting gets too thick, add one tablespoon of extra dairy-free milk and beat until incorporated.
 Repeat this until it reaches your favorite frosting texture

 If too thin, add more powdered sweetened up to 1/2 cup in total for this recipe.